elugens/hello-javascript/docs/browser-related-questions/ui-events/scroll-scolling-events.md

 ---

-### How do we make something unscrollable in the browser?
+### How can we block scrolling on a web page in the browser?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can’t prevent scrolling by using event.preventDefault() in onscroll listener, because it triggers after the scroll has already happened.
-But we can prevent scrolling by event.preventDefault() on an event that causes the scroll, for instance keydown event for pageUp and pageDown.
-If we add an event handler to these events and event.preventDefault() in it, then the scroll won’t start.
-There are many ways to initiate a scroll, so it’s more reliable to use CSS, overflow property.
+  <div><strong>Interview Response:</strong> We can't use event.preventDefault() in the onscroll listener to prevent scrolling because it fires after the scroll has already occurred.
+We may, however, disable event-based scrolling by using preventDefault() gets invoked on a scroll-triggering event, such as the keydown event for pageUp and pageDown.
+The scroll does not begin if we add an event handler to these events and use event.preventDefault().
     </div>
   </div>
 </details>